Armaggheddon/BricksFinder/datasets/lego_minifigures_captions/README.md

 Again a massive shoutout and thanks goes to the [Rebrickable](https://rebrickable.com/) team for providing all the data and images for the LEGO minifigures, and more!

 > [!TIP]
-> For more details check out the [BricksFinder GitHub repository](https://github.com/Armaggheddon/BricksFinder) where you can find the code used to create this dataset and more.
 > This dataset is also available on the [Hugging Face Datasets Hub](https://huggingface.co/datasets/armaggheddon97/lego_minifigure_captions).

 ## Usage with pandas